 Frequently Asked Questions

-A document of the Top Ten Things about Banner has been created to assist individuals new to Banner.
+A document of the Top Five Things about Banner has been created to assist individuals new to Banner.

 INB stands for "Internet Native Banner" and SSB stands for "Self-Service Banner".
 INB Banner allows for direct access to Banner for Student Support offices, while SSB uses an interface to submit changes to Banner.
 SSB is generally easier to navigate for basic functions, but INB is required for more large volume processing in Banner.